-As a kid, I used to dream about ocean.
-It was this wild place full of color and life, home to these alien-looking, fantastical creatures.
-I pictured big sharks ruling the food chain and saw graceful sea turtles dancing across coral reefs.
+As a kid, I used to dream about the ocean.
+It was this place full of color and life, home to these alien-looking, fantastical creatures.
+I pictured big sharks ruling the food chain saw graceful sea turtles dancing across coral reefs.

-As a marine biologist turned photographer, I’ve spent most of my career for places as magical as those I used to dream about when I was little.
-As you can see, I began exploring bodies of water at a fairly young age. the first time I truly went underwater, I was about 10 years old.
-And I can still vividly remember furiously finning to reach this old, encrusted cannon on a shallow coral reef.
-And when I finally managed grab hold of it, I looked up, and I was instantly surrounded by fish in all colors of the rainbow.
-That was the day I in love with the ocean.
+As a marine biologist turned photographer, I’ve spent most of my career looking for places as magical as those I used to dream about when I was little.
+As you can see, began exploring bodies of water at a fairly young age.
+But the first time I truly went underwater, was about 10 years old.
+And I can still remember furiously finning to reach this old, encrusted cannon on a shallow coral reef.
+And when I finally managed to grab hold it, I looked up, and I was instantly surrounded by fish in all colors of the rainbow. was the day I fell in love with the ocean.

 Thomas Peschak